Introduction / History

 * Ask God to raise up Christian school teachers to take the Gospel to these tribes.

-* Ask the Lord to raise up strong local churches among the tribal Bengali.
+* Ask the Lord to raise up strong fellowships of believers among the tribal Bengalis.

 Bethany World Prayer Center